cfeliciano7792/Pygame_Snake/README.md

 Snake game created using Pycharm!

-Download the executable folder to play the game on your PC!
+Download snake.exe, Sound folder, Graphics folder, and to play the game on your PC!